AiCodeCraft/Gemini-AI-Chat-Interface/README.md

 # Gemini AI Chat Interface (Version 2)

 This is a Python-based interface to interact with Google's Gemini AI models, now enhanced with advanced file processing capabilities.
 The app supports text, image, and **ZIP file inputs**, making it a powerful tool for developers and AI enthusiasts.
-This version is **powered by DeepSeek and [Your Name]**, showcasing real-life coding collaboration between humans and AI.
+This version is **powered by DeepSeek and me** , showcasing real-life coding collaboration between humans and AI.

 ## Features